Checklist: Documents That Establish A Common Law Marriage

 - School records listing the names of both common law spouses as parents

 - Credit card accounts in the names of both common law spouses

 - Loan documents, mortgages, and promissory notes evidencing joint financial obligations of the parties.

-- Mail addressed to you and your common law spouse as "Mr. and Mrs."
+- Mail addressed to you and your common law spouse.

-- Any documents showing that the wife has assumed the surname of her common law husband.
+- Any documents showing that one spouse has assumed the surname of their common law spouse.

 - Church records indicating familial status, including membership information, baptismal certificates of the parties' child(ren), Sunday School registration forms, etc.

 Have a Question About Marriage Laws in Your State?
 Talk to an Attorney

 Common law marriage is a unique legal concept and if you and a partner meet the requirements in your state, it could have a significant impact on the disposition of your property.
 Reach out to a family law attorney near you to find out about the marriage laws in your state and discuss your specific situation.